openstack-archive/deb-python-coffin/README.rst

 ``coffin.template.loader`` is a port of ``django.template.loader`` and comes with a Jinja2-enabled version of ``get_template()``.

+``coffin.template.Template`` is a Jinja2-Template that supports the Django render interface (being passed an instance of Context), and uses Coffin's global Jinja2 environment.

 ``coffin.interop`` exposes functionality to manually convert Django filters to Jinja2 and vice-versa.
 This is also what Coffin's ``Library`` object uses.